park-jun-woo/aws-certbot-hook/README.md

 **aws-certbot-hook** is a lightweight Go binary to automate Let's Encrypt certbot DNS-01 validation on AWS Route53 domains.

-* Automatically detects and updates the correct Route53 HostedZone for any domain, including public suffixes (e.g. `.co.kr`, `.com.cn`).
+* Automatically detects and updates the correct Route53 HostedZone for any domain, including public suffixes (e.g. `.com`, `.co.kr`).
 * Works as a certbot --manual-auth-hook and --manual-cleanup-hook.
 * Fast, dependency-free, portable, and production-ready.